 HD video is being utilized to examine the evolution of the metal sulfide chimney over time and the flow of fluids out of the chimney.
 Time-series imagery is utilized to examine animal behavior and changes in animal and microbial colonization associated with changes in fluid flow, temperature and chemistry in response to seismic and volcanic events.

-This instrument records the following data products.
-To learn more about a data product, select its name.
+This instrument measures the following data products.
+Select a data product's name to learn more.

 - HD Video (HDVIDEO)